The following documents must be submitted through ERAS and received on or before December 1st:

 The past few years have brought on many new opportunities in Global Health for the residents and faculty at St. Anthony North.
 Residents have opportunities to explore interests in cross-cultural medicine, ranging from work with refugee populations here at home to week-long overseas mission trips to month-long global health rotations.

-Centura Health Mission Trips
+Centura Health mission trips

-Other Global Health Experiences
+Other Global Health experiences

-Current Global Health Opportunities
+Global Health interest group

 We believe that health promotion and disease prevention are an integral part of health care and are likely to become even more important with ongoing health care reform.
 Family Medicine, of the many medicine specialties, can play one of the largest roles in promoting health and preventing disease.
 As shifts in financing of health care change the way medicine is practiced, it may become increasingly important for Family Medicine physicians to have strong skills in these areas.